OpenVoiceOS/ovos-docker/README.md

 ### Docker or Podman

-Docker or Podman *(rootless)* is of course required and `docker compose` or `podman-compose` is a nice to have to simplify the whole process of deploying the whole stack by using the `docker-compose.yml` files *(for Docker, this command will be embedded depending the version, for Podman, `podman-compose` command comes from a different package)*.
+Docker or Podman *(rootless)* is of course required and `docker compose` *(not `docker-compose`!!)* or `podman-compose` is a nice to have to simplify the whole process of deploying the whole stack by using the `docker-compose.yml` files *(for Docker, this command will be embedded depending the version, for Podman, `podman-compose` command comes from a different package)*.

 This is what looks like the container creation via `podman run` *(it will be very similar with Docker)* command for one container only *(when not using `podman-compose`)*.